J24681357/gtfbotfithusim/files/manual.md

 4. ⚠ Concept cars and other special cars are prohibited in Speed tests.
 5. ⚠ Top speeds calculations may reflect real life circumstances.

-#### Track Selection
+#### Course Selection
 Single Race & Drift Trial Only

-1. In the track selection, you may select from:
+1. In the Course selection, you may select from:
     - GT Tarmac Course - A random track from Gran Turismo
     - GT Dirt Course (Random) - A random dirt track from Gran Turismo (Dirt tires required)
     - GT Snow Course (Random) - A random snow track from Gran Turismo (Snow tires required)